 Group size: Min 4, Max 8

 Transport: Bullet train, express & commuter trains, ferry, minibus and taxi

-Accommodation: 4 star hotels and equivalent Japanese style inns (or alternative as selected)
+Accommodation: Three to four star hotels and equivalent & Japanese style inns

 Day 1: Arrival

 Welcome to winter in Japan!
 On arrival at one of Tokyo’s international airports, you will be met by a Journey to the East guide and escorted to your hotel.
 After a good night’s sleep, you will be ready to start the first full day of your 2021 Winter Tour of Japan.